Skip to main content

 Awards

-Up to twenty thousand ($20,000) may be awarded in this cycle to one or more competitors.
-Award amounts may vary depending on the decision of the Committee, and the Committee can also decide to not award any amount in any given selection cycle.
+Up to twenty-five thousand ($25,000) may be awarded in this cycle to one or more competitors.
+Award amounts may vary at the Committee’s discretion, and the Committee may also decide not to award any amount in each selection cycle.

 Awarded competitors will also have access to mentorship, incubator space in the Baiada Institute and introductions to angel and venture capital funding from the university’s alumni network.

 Awards will be considered “prizes” as is typically done for programs such as entrepreneurship competitions and the awards will not have any equity ownership or debt implications.
-Awardees will receive funding following similar procedures for such awards and will be responsible for taxes on those awards.
+Awardees will receive funding in accordance with the same procedures for such awards and will be responsible for the taxes on those awards.

 Connect with Us